pwholmes/geppetto/README.md

 geppetto
 ========

-This is an implementation of a compiler for a new programming language called Geppetto, which is a term project for a class called Programming Languages and Translators at Columbia University in Spring 2013.
+This is an implementation of a compiler for a new programming language called Geppetto.

 This project builds the Geppetto interpreter, which executes Geppetto programs contained in a separate file.
 For details on the Geppetto language itself, see the language reference in docs folder.